Doringbaai, Western Cape

 The original lighthouse in Doringbaai was an aluminium structure.
 Built in 1963, gale-force storms destroyed it in 1991.
 The current operational lighthouse is a concrete tower.

 In the small West Coast fishing village of Doringbaai, relaxation is the order of the day.
-More than 300 km west of Cape Town, it is fairly remote.
-So if you’re looking for a breakaway from the noisy urban centres, you will adore this Namaqualand town.
+About 300km west of Cape Town, it is fairly remote.
+So if you’re looking for a breakaway from the noisy urban centres, you will adore this West Coast town.

 Doringbaai’s outdoor activities are the best way to experience this part of South Africa.
 With plenty to do and see on land or in the water, this area is particularly well known for southern right whale watching.
 These marine mammals come to the shores of Doringbaai from late July until November every year.

 The surrounding mountain ranges and cliffs make for great hiking and mountain biking.
-There is some excellent birdwatching to do in the area and, in spring, the famous Namaqualand wild flowers are in bloom.
+There is some excellent birdwatching to do in the area and, in spring, the wild flowers are in bloom.

 You can also dive for crayfish or fish from the shore (only with the required licences).
 Other water sports include kayaking, windsurfing, bodyboarding and snorkelling.
 Nearby Bamboesbaai is known for its good surfing conditions.
 All-day sunbathing and swimming are on the menu too.